 Lasers have been used for tattoo removal for more than 20 years and remain the gold standard in removing tattoos today.
-Over the past few years, several non-laser based tattoo removal techniques have emerged with extraordinary claims about their ability to remove professional tattoos is questionable and often dangerous to the skin.
+Over the past few years, several non-laser based tattoo removal techniques have emerged with extraordinary claims about their ability to remove professional tattoos.
+The non-laser techniques are questionable at best and often dangerous to the skin.

-The laser emits a pulse of light that is absorbed into certain colours of ink.
+The process begins when a laser emits a pulse of light that is absorbed into certain colours of ink.
 The laser light penetrates the skin at high speed (billionths of a second) that produces a shock wave effect that disperses the ink particles into smaller pieces.
-The body then identifies these particles as something that shouldn;t be there and attacks and removes these via the bodys immune system.
+The body then identifies these particles as something that shouldn't be there and attacks and removes these via the body's immune system.

-Unlike most other laser devices in the market today, Revlite™ Laser is able to emit 4 wavelengths of laser beams and is therefore able to target the widest possible range of ink colours.
+Unlike most other laser devices in the market today, Revlite™ Laser can emit 4 wavelengths of laser beams and is therefore able to target the widest possible range of ink colours.
 In our experience, not all colours respond very well to Laser treatment.
 Blacks and reds are removed effectively as well as some brown, purple, orange, pink and occasionally yellow ink.
-Greens and blues are less effective, althought these can be faded by up to 50% allowing a more successful cover up.
+Greens and blues are less effective, although these can be faded by up to 50% allowing for a more successful cover-up.
 It has been found that 80-90% of tattoo images are made from black ink.

-Different color ink settles in different depths of the skin.
+Different colour ink settles in different depths of the skin.
 Black ink settles the deepest in the skin, Blues/Greens settle mid skin and Reds/Oranges settle at the surface of the skin.
-In order to successfully treat different ink colors, you need different wavelengths to properly target each color and its depth within the skin.
+In order to successfully treat different ink colours, you need different wavelengths to properly target each colour and its depth within the skin.

 You Can’t Change Physics

-In the world of tattoo removal, the two most important factors a wavelength has is 1) how deep the wavelength penetrates the skin and 2) what color(s) does the wavelength target.
+In the world of tattoo removal, the two most important factors a wavelength has is 1) how deep the wavelength penetrates the skin and 2) the colour or colours does the wavelength targets.

-Every tattoo responds differently due to a number of variables.
-The age of the tattoo, the depth of the ink and whether it was a professional or amateur piece will determine the number of sessions required.
-Then there are variations in ink colors and their chemical compositions, density of ink placement, skin type and individual immune system factors.
-Predicting how many treatments any particular tattoo will require is an educated guess.
+Every tattoo responds differently due to several variables including the age of the tattoo, the depth of the ink and whether it was a professional or amateur piece will determine the number of sessions required.
+Then there are variations in ink colours and their chemical compositions, the density of ink placement, skin type and individual immune system factors.
+Predicting how many treatments any tattoo will require is an educated guess.
 During your consultation, your doctor will make an estimate of the number of tattoo removal sessions needed to remove your tattoo.
 On average most black ink tattoos require between 10 to 15 sessions spread over several months.

-Tattoo fading is a slow process and depends on participation by your body’s immune system to work.
-We recommend that you wait at least 4-5 weeks to get the greatest value from each laser treatment.
+Tattoo fading is a slow process and is dependent on your body’s immune system to work.
+We recommend that you wait at least 4 to 5 weeks to get the greatest value from each laser treatment.

-The discomfort of laser tattoo removal is often described as a “rubber band snapping the skin” but can vary from client to client.
+The discomfort of laser tattoo removal is often described as a “rubber band snapping the skin” but it can vary from client to client.
 We do our utmost to minimize any pain or discomfort possible.
-We also use high-strength topical numbing cream as well has skin cooling with cryo-chiller device, both of which working together are highly effective.
+We also use high-strength topical numbing cream as well as skin cooling with a cryo-chiller device, which are both highly effective when used together.

 It takes four weeks for the body to start breaking down the ink and even though the tattoo may appear healed, it is not.
-The laser breaks the ink down into smaller pieces and then the body has to get rid of it.
-This process takes 4-6 weeks so getting treated sooner than that will not make the tattoo remove any quicker and can also put you at risk for scarring.
+The laser breaks the ink down into smaller pieces and then the body must remove it.
+This process takes 4 to 6 weeks so getting treated sooner will not make the tattoo remove any faster and can also put you at risk for scarring.

 Limit the amount of physical activity that you do and sun exposure for the first 24 hours.
-If the body gets too over heated it can cause the tattoo to blister.
-Showers can be taken but only if they are luke warm and use mild soap.
+If the body gets too overheated it can cause the tattoo to blister.
+Showers can be taken but only if they are lukewarm and you use mild soap.

 Yes, the laser is accurate and can remove unwanted parts of a tattoo.

-The price of the treatments depends on the size of tattoo you are having treated.
-We will have to take a look at the tattoo to see the exact size of it because we do not charge for open space.
+The price of the treatments depends on the size of the tattoo you are having treated.
+We will have to see the exact size of the tattoo first because we do not charge for open space.
 Most people tend to overestimate the size of their tattoo.
-For reference, a coin sized tattoo costs $150 per session.
+For reference, a coin-sized tattoo costs $150 per session.

-Of course, depending on the colors of the tattoo we recommend have 3-5 treatment sessions done to lighten it before having a cover up tattoo put on.
-You should wait six weeks between your last treatment and when you put on the new one.
+Of course, depending on the colours of the tattoo we recommend having 3 to 5 treatment sessions done to lighten the area before having a cover-up tattoo put on.
+You should wait at least 6 weeks between your last treatment and having your new tattoo put on.

-Blisters and scabs are normal.
-You should not pop or pick at them.
-If it is bothering you feel free to call us to come in and have it drained.
+Blisters and scabs are normal; however, you should not pop or pick at them.
+If any blister/s are bothering you, please feel free to call us and arrange to come in and have it/them drained.
 If the blister pops on its own, keep the skin over it and cover with a healing ointment and gauze.
 This will promote healing and prevent scarring.

 Unfortunately, health insurance does not cover this procedure.

-Unfortunately no. You must wait six weeks after a tattoo has been put on to start the removal process.
+Unfortunately, no. You must wait 6 weeks after a tattoo has been put on before starting the removal process.

 It is important to understand that not all tattoo removal lasers available today are the same.
-Only top of the range Class 4 (C4) Q-Switched Lasers from the US and European manufacturers are able to properly tackle the inks of professionally done tattoos.
-These high end laser platforms are extremely expensive (over $100,000) and in Western Australia, by law, can only be sold by the manufacturers to dermatological clinics operated by medical doctors.
-Non medical personnel can only operate certain low powered laser devices.
-Manufactured in China and Korea, these devices are not able to remove professionally done tattoos and often deliver suboptimal results and have a significantly higher risk of tissue scarring.
-It is imperative for anyone wanting to have a tattoo removed, to ask about the professional qualification of their service provider and what laser device is being used in house.
+Only top of the range Class 4 (C4) Q-Switched Lasers from the US and European manufacturers can properly tackle the inks of professionally done tattoos.
+These high-end laser platforms are extremely expensive (over $100,000) and in Western Australia, by law they can only be sold by the manufacturers to dermatological clinics operated by medical doctors.
+Non-medical personnel can only operate certain low powered laser devices.
+Manufactured in China and Korea, these devices are not able to remove professionally done tattoos, often deliver suboptimal results and have a significantly higher risk of tissue scarring.
+It is imperative for anyone wanting to have a tattoo removed, to ask about the professional qualification of their service provider and what laser device is being used in-house.

-There are other ways to remove tattoos but the results can be disappointing and carry a relatively high complication risk.
-Injections, creams, acid and other non-laser methods are, in our experience not just ineffective but potentially hazardous.
+There are other ways to remove tattoos, but the results can be disappointing and carry a relatively high complication risk.
+Injections, creams, acid and other non-laser methods are, in our experience, not just ineffective but potentially hazardous.
 If these low-cost alternatives worked, we would use them.
-You need to know all the facts before making a decision on tattoo removal.
+You need to know all the facts before deciding on tattoo removal.

--Acid, or chemical removal: These methods involve the use of a concentrated caustic compound to chemically burn skin tissue to the depth of the tattoo itself.
-This can obliterate the tattoo but only through the formation of scar-tissue, which may still contain pigment.
-Scarring is inevitable but removal is not!
-A number of science sounding acronyms such as Trans Epidermal Pigment Release (TEPR), have been used to mask what is, quite straight-forwardly chemical burning!
+Acid, or chemical removal: These methods involve the use of a concentrated caustic compound to chemically burn skin tissue to the depth of the tattoo itself.
+This can obliterate the tattoo but only through the formation of scar tissue, which may still contain pigment.
+Scarring is inevitable but removal is not assured.
+Several scientific sounding acronyms such as Trans Epidermal Pigment Release (TEPR) have been used to mask what is in fact simply a chemical burning.

-Medaesthetics® does not recommend such methods.
-Chemical injection burns and scarring are the main complication that we see and while we can usually improve on the mess that is left behind, we can never completely repair third-degree chemical burns in majority of cases.
+Medaesthetics® does not recommend using such methods.
+Chemical injection burns and scarring are the main complications that we see and while we can usually improve on the mess that is left behind, in most cases, we can never completely repair third-degree chemical burns.

-Non-Laser Tattoo Removal methods by non medical operators almost always involve injection of chemical acids to burn the skin in an attempt to fade away the tattoo ink.
-Third degree burns have been reported after such treatments which leave life long scarring.
+Non-Laser Tattoo Removal methods by non-medical operators almost always involve an injection of chemical acids to burn the skin in an attempt to fade away the tattoo ink.
+Third-degree burns have been reported after such treatments which leave lifelong scarring.